What Kigali bird numbers tell us about life in Rwanda

 New revelation

-In the newly published book titled Falling for Birds of Kigali, Will Wilson, the Kigali-based wildlife photographer and writer suggests there are now many places to watch and photograph birds.
+In the newly published book titled Falling for Birds of Kigali, Will Wilson, the Kigali-based wildlife photographer and writer suggests that there are now many places to watch and photograph birds.

 The former military man with 20 years in the British army turned his skills of locating the enemy and shooting the rifle on target into that of locating wildlife and using his camera to shoot birds in flight.